Why Should I Consider Dental Implants?

 What to Expect When Getting A Dental Implant

-If you choose to get a dental implant here at Fraserview Dentist, we’ll walk you through every step of the process so you know exactly what to expect with your implants.
-We work with you to create a personalized treatment plan that suits your needs and your schedule.
+If you choose to get a dental implant here with your South Vancouver dental implant specialists at Fraserview Dentist, we will walk you through every step of the process.
+We want you to know exactly what to expect with your implants.
+Our staff will work with you to create a personalized treatment plan that suits your needs and your schedule.

 Getting dental implants typically takes several visits.
 First, you’ll get the dental root implant.
 This takes approximately six to 12 weeks to heal.
 Once the root post or cage is securely affixed to the jawbone, you’ll return to have the abutment and replacement tooth inserted.
 You may need additional adjustments over the following weeks or months to get the fit just right.